SPADE: Sparse Pillar-based 3D Object Detection Accelerator for Autonomous Driving: Abstract

 \section{Abstract}

-3D object detection using point cloud (PC) data is vital for autonomous driving perception pipelines, where efficient encoding is key to meeting stringent resource and latency requirements.
-PointPillars, a widely adopted bird's-eye view (BEV) encoding, aggregates 3D point cloud data into 2D pillars for high-accuracy 3D object detection.
-However, most state-of-the-art methods employing PointPillar overlook the inherent sparsity of pillar encoding, missing opportunities for significant computational reduction.
-In this study, we propose a groundbreaking algorithm-hardware co-design that accelerates sparse convolution processing and maximizes sparsity utilization in pillar-based 3D object detection networks.
-We investigate sparsification opportunities using an advanced pillar-pruning method, achieving an optimal balance between accuracy and sparsity.
-We introduce PillarAcc, a state-of-the-art sparsity support mechanism that enhances sparse pillar convolution through linear complexity input-output mapping generation and conflict-free gather-scatter memory access.
-Additionally, we propose dataflow optimization techniques, dynamically adjusting the pillar processing schedule for optimal hardware utilization under diverse sparsity operations.
-We evaluate PillarAcc on various cutting-edge 3D object detection networks and benchmarks, achieving remarkable speedup and energy savings compared to representative edge platforms, demonstrating record-breaking PointPillars speed of $500 FPS$ with minimal compromise in accuracy.
+3D object detection using point cloud (PC) data is essential for perception pipelines of autonomous driving, where efficient encoding is key to meeting stringent resource and latency requirements.
+PointPillars, a widely adopted bird's-eye view (BEV) encoding, aggregates 3D point cloud data into 2D \textit{pillars} for fast and accurate 3D object detection.
+However, the state-of-the-art methods employing PointPillars overlook the inherent sparsity of pillar encoding where only a valid pillar is encoded with a \textit{vector} of channel elements, missing opportunities for significant computational reduction.
+Meanwhile, current sparse convolution accelerators are designed to handle only element-wise activation sparsity and do not effectively address the \textit{vector sparsity} imposed by pillar encoding.

+In this paper, we propose \arch, an algorithm-hardware co-design strategy to maximize \textit{vector sparsity} in pillar-based 3D object detection and accelerate \textit{vector-sparse convolution} commensurate with the improved sparsity. \arch consists of three components: (1) a \textit{dynamic vector pruning algorithm} balancing accuracy and computation savings from vector sparsity, (2) a \textit{sparse coordinate management hardware} transforming 2D systolic array into a vector-sparse convolution accelerator, and (3) \textit{sparsity-aware dataflow optimization} tailoring sparse convolution schedules for hardware efficiency.
+Taped-out with a commercial technology, \arch saves the amount of computation by 36.3--89.2\% for representative 3D object detection networks and benchmarks, leading to 1.3--10.9$\times$ speedup and 1.5--12.6$\times$ energy savings compared to the ideal dense accelerator design.
+These sparsity-proportional performance gains equate to 4.1--28.8$\times$ speedup and 90.2--372.3$\times$ energy savings compared to the counterpart server and edge platforms.